 Upcoming Art Shows:

-Join us at the Ann Arbor Senior Center Friday, May 1 and Friday, June 26 from 6-8p.m. for two artist receptions featuring Brenda Miller-Slomovits and Laurence Bond Miller. $5 suggested donation.
+Join us at the Ann Arbor Senior Center Friday, June 26 from 6-8p.m. for an artist reception featuring Laurence Bond Miller. $5 suggested donation.
 Please call 734.794.6250 for more information.

 This program is offered free for the community and managed by the Ann Arbor Senior Center.